 But what is the difference between these two options?

 The qplot() function is supposed to make the same graph as ggplot(), but with a simpler syntax.
-This might seem quite random, but it really isn’t if you understand where the name qplot() comes from; It’s short for “quick plot” and it’s a shortcut designed to be familiar if you’re used to base plot().
-While ggplot() allows for maximum features and flexibility, qplot() is a simpler but less customizable wrapper around ggplot.
+This might seem entirely random, but it really isn’t if you understand where the name qplot() comes from; It’s short for “quick plot”, and it’s a shortcut designed to be familiar if you’re used to base plot().
+While ggplot() allows for maximum features and flexibility, qplot() is a more straightforward but less customizable wrapper around ggplot.

 Note: in practice, ggplot() is used more often.